prince214/DCKAP-Assignment/README.md

 ## DCKAP Assignment 2021

+## Please follow the steps in order to install demo without any errors.

 ## Steps for Installation:
 - Copy ```env.example``` to ```.env``` file and change database name and credentials.
 - Also copy paste the ```GOOGLE_CLIENT_ID``` and ```GOOGLE_CLIENT_SECRET``` in the env file.
 Keys are provided in the mail (IMP for google login)